-Dr. Lau of University of North Carolina School of Medicine has no relevant financial relationships to disclose.)
+Dr. Viswanathan of the University of Florida had no relevant financial relationships to disclose.)

 Cerebellar infarct and hemorrhage account for about 2% of all strokes.
 Both conditions are critical neurologic disorders with potential catastrophic outcomes.
 They frequently present with headache, nausea and vomiting, dizziness, and a striking difficulty standing or walking.
 Their management often requires surgical intervention, and the prognosis is usually good when the intervention is performed before the patient becomes comatose.
 In this article, the author discusses the clinical presentations associated with the different vascular territories within the cerebellum, the potential to confuse its presentation with peripheral causes of vertigo, and the usefulness of the head thrust test to differentiate between peripheral and central causes of dizziness.

 • Cerebellar hemorrhage is a life-threatening condition with significant risk for neurologic decline due to brainstem compression and hydrocephalus.